There are two parts to treating

 called triggers.
 A trigger can be:

-or other air pollution.
+or other kinds of air pollution.
 Don't smoke, and try to avoid being around others when

 mites, cockroaches, or pollen.
 When you can, avoid those things you are

 allergic to.
 It may also help to take certain kinds of allergy

 Exercise.
 Ask your doctor about using a quick-relief inhaler before

 you exercise if this is a trigger for you.